-Discussion
+4. Discussion

-In general, clients with asthma experience problems with their daily activities, especially when their asthma is relapsing.
-The family feels burdened due to the disruption in these activities; as Stridsman et al. (2017) stated, asthma can affect the patient's general health and employability.
+In general, clients with asthma experience problems with their daily activities, especially when their Asthma is relapsing.
+The family feels burdened due to the disruption in these activities; Asthma can affect the patient's general health and employability.
 A person who has a history of asthma experiences limited activities, especially when doing work activities.

-People with asthma at the age of children experience disturbances in their activities, especially play activities, considering that daily play activities dominate children's activities.
-Lam et al. (2016)stated that the level of physical activity in children with asthma was limited compared to their peers.
-Still, that asthma did not prevent children from participating in any activity or even being more active than their peers.
-In addition to the activities undertaken, the effects of asthma treatment can also affect daily physical activity in children with asthma.
-However, it cannot be denied that asthma is most common in children; although asthma can start at any age, most of it begins before school age due to genetic susceptibility and the incidence of viral infections (Ding & Lu, 2020).
+People with Asthma at the age of children experience disturbances in their activities, especially playing activities, considering that children's activities are dominated by play activities every day.
+According to Lam et al. (2016) (16) stated, the level of physical activity in children with Asthma was limited compared to their peers, but that Asthma did not prevent children from participating overall in any activity or even being more active than their peers.
+In addition to the activities undertaken, the effects of asthma treatment can also affect daily physical activity in children with Asthma.
+However, it cannot be denied that Asthma is most common in children; although Asthma can start at any age, most of it begins before school age due to genetic susceptibility and the incidence of viral infections (17).

-People with asthma in adults and the elderly also experience disturbances in their daily activities.
-However, activity disruption in adults and the elderly is different considering the third respondent is 75 years old, whose activity is reduced due to physiological changes, so the family feels burdened in the supervision process.
-This can be concluded that asthma can result in inhibited activity.
-In line with Nejjari et al. (2016), asthma is a disabling disease in children and adults regardless of age.
-This can create difficulties in doing some work for adults and children and sometimes lead to illegality.
+People with Asthma in adults and the elderly also experience disturbances in their daily activities.
+However, activity disruption in adults and the elderly is different considering the third respondent is 75 years old whose activity is reduced due to physiological changes so that the family feels burdened in the process of supervision.
+This can be concluded that Asthma can result in the inhibited activity.
+In line with the statement Nejjari et al. (2016) (18) that Asthma is a disabling disease in both children and adults regardless of age.
+This can create difficulties in doing some work for both adults and children and sometimes lead to illegality.

-Clients with asthma are currently more careful in carrying out their daily activities, considering the current condition of the Covid-19 pandemic, which is not over yet.
-Clients with asthma wear masks outside the home and avoid crowds to protect against the Covid-19 virus.
-Lam et al. (2016) stated that people with asthma are advised to maintain personal hygiene, including using a mask and maintaining a social distance of 2 m during the Covid-19 pandemic.
+Clients with Asthma are currently more careful in carrying out their daily activities considering the current condition of the Covid-19 pandemic, which is not over yet.

+Clients with Asthma wear masks when outside the home and avoid crowds to protect against the Covid-19 virus.
+Lam et al. (2016) (16) stated that people with Asthma are advised to maintain personal hygiene, including using a mask and maintaining a social distance of 2 m during the Covid-19 pandemic.
 In some asthma patients, wearing a face mask can cause difficulty breathing, but it is vital to wear a mask outside the home.
-However, choosing a type of show that is easy to use for breathing is better so that optimal asthma control can be the best protection strategy for all asthma patients during the Covid-19 pandemic.
+However, it is better to choose a type of show that is easy to use for breathing so that optimal asthma control can be the best protection strategy for all asthma patients during the Covid-19 pandemic.

-Also, clients with asthma keep their minds relaxed so they don't get stressed and manage adequate rest.
+Also, clients with Asthma keep their minds relaxed, so they don't get stressed and manage adequate rest.
 This is done to maintain the body's resistance to minimize asthma recurrence during the Covid-19 pandemic.
-Djamil, Hermawan, Febriani, & Arisandi (2020) stated that one of the triggers for asthma recurrence could be emotional turmoil/stress and fatigue due to physical activity.
-The stress experienced is often ignored by asthmatics, while stress can cause changes in the lungs' conditions that make asthma possible.
+Djamil, Hermawan, Febriani, & Arisandi (2020) (2) stated that one of the triggers for asthma recurrence could be in the form of emotional turmoil/stress and fatigue due to physical activity.
+The stress experienced is often ignored by asthmatics, while stress can cause changes in the lungs' conditions that make Asthma possible.
 This causes the frequency of recurrences to become more frequent and can result in the patient falling into a bad state.

-According to Gautier & Charpin (2017), stress can increase airway inflammation by modulating immune cell function via neural and hormonal pathways.
+According to Gautier & Charpin (2017) (19), stress can increase airway inflammation by modulating immune cell function via neural and hormonal pathways.